Home » Cryptocurrency Trading Guide

 Thus, ownership of the private keys gives one a total control over the funds associated with the corresponding public address.
 For this reason, it is vital to make sure you keep your private keys safe so that ONLY YOU know what they are.
 If another person gets hold of your private keys, they can steal your coins by sending them to another wallet address that they control.

-You should also back up your private keys so as to prevent accidental loss because you’d lose your funds if you cannot recover your lost private keys.
+You should also back up your private keys so as to prevent accidental loss as you’d lose your funds if you cannot recover your lost private keys.
 There have been cases of investors losing millions of dollars as a result of losing their private keys.

 Types of Crypto Wallets